 Welcome to the Opinium Election Polling Centre.

-Opinium accurately predicted the outcome of the 2012 London Mayoral Elections and were one of the top pollsters in the London Mayoral Elections in 2008, the 2009 EU Elections and the UK General Election of 2010.
+Opinium accurately predicted the outcome of the 2012 London Mayoral Elections and were among the top pollsters in the 2011 Alternative Vote referendum, the 2010 UK General Election, the 2009 European Parliament Elections and the London Mayoral Election in 2008.
 In September 2012 Opinium began working with the Political team at the Observer Newspaper and now release a fortnightly Opinium/Observer Political Poll.

 Find out how we calculate our political forecast: